chalasr/symfony/UPGRADE-3.3.md

  * The `Symfony\Bundle\FrameworkBundle\DependencyInjection\Compiler\RoutingResolverPass`
    class has been deprecated and will be removed in 4.0.
 Use the `Symfony\Component\Routing\DependencyInjection\RoutingResolverPass` class instead.

+ * Fragments related services are not loaded anymore when the `framework.fragments` option is disabled.

 HttpKernel
 -----------